 Candy Cane Coral Care

 Relatively easy coral to care for, C. furcata prefers moderately strong water flow and moderate reef aquarium lighting.
-They do get some of the food and energy they need from light, because they have symbiotic zooxanthellate, but like most LPS corals, the candy cane coral also should be fed a few times a week with small particles of a meaty saltwater fish or coral food.
-Feeding this coral will help accelerate the growth.
-The challenge with feeding LPS corals like the candy cane is getting enough food to the coral, if you have boisterous fish like clownfish or tangs (at least that’s how it goes in my tank, where the fish routinely steal foods from the corals).
+They do get some of the food and energy they need from the light because they have symbiotic zooxanthellate, but like most LPS corals, the candy cane coral also should be fed a few times a week with small particles of a meaty saltwater fish or coral food.
+Feeding this coral will help accelerate growth.
+The challenge with feeding LPS corals like the candy cane is getting enough food to the coral if you have boisterous fish like clownfish or tangs (at least that’s how it goes in my tank, where the fish routinely steal foods from the corals).

 Check out this article for more information about the most important reef aquarium water parameters.
 Calcium is an important nutrient for this coral species since it is a main component of the calcium carbonate skeleton.
 Insufficient pH, hardness and calcium may spell trouble for this coral long term.